MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 ## External business intelligence and reporting tools

-The following table covers topis related to using external business intelligence and reporting tools with [!INCLUDE[prod_short](includes/prod_short.md)] data.
+The following table covers topics related to using external business intelligence and reporting tools with [!INCLUDE[prod_short](includes/prod_short.md)] data.

 | To  | See |
 | --- | --- |